Huch0/Project-Einstein/frontend/FRONTEND_INTEGRATION.md

 ### 3. **ChatInput Component** (`components/chat/chat-input.tsx`)

 **Features:**

 - ✅ Dynamic placeholder (mode별로 변경)
 - ✅ Enter to send (Shift+Enter for newline)
 - ✅ Loading state

 **Placeholders:**

-- Ask: "Ask about physics concepts..."
+- Tutor: "Ask your tutor about physics concepts..."
 - Agent: "Describe what you want to simulate..."

 ---